craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Features
 ##### Custom Lineage; Alaturmenian Gnomish
 - *Darkvision*: You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+##### Spellcasting (DC 10+INT)
+- You prepare the list of wizard spells that are available for you to cast.
+To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + your wizard level (minimum of one spell).
+The spells must be of a level for which you have spell slots.
+- Each time you gain a wizard level, you can add two wizard spells of your choice to your spellbook.
+##### Arcane Recovery
+- Once per day when you finish a short rest, you can choose expended spell slots to recover.
+The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.
 #### Equipment
 (0.0gp)